hai-vr/documentation/docs/research/toe-tracking/tundra.md

 ## Pins used

+You need to attach each flex sensor to an ADC pin, by using a voltage divider.

 At this time of writing (2024-02-07), the Tundra Tracker Developer Board store page has link to a schematic [which appears to be incorrect](https://twitter.com/ImmersiveDevice/status/1755296026301235333).